Lymia/crabsoup/docs/Differences from Soupault.md

 While crabsoup makes an effort to be compatible with all major functionality of soupault, some differences exist due to the very different implementation.

-## A Note on Encodings

-Due to being written in Rust, crabsoup is a natively unicode program with a strong preference to work with UTF-8 encoded text when possible.
-As such, many APIs may unexpectedly fail when used on non-Unicode text when soupault would not.

-This is considered a *bug* by the developers, and should be reported as such.

 ## Lua Plugins

 While most plugins in practice should work without modification from Soupault, a few major differences should be kept in mind:

+### UTF-8 Encoding

+Due to being written in Rust, crabsoup is a natively unicode program with a strong preference to work with UTF-8 encoded text when possible.
+As such, many APIs may unexpectedly fail when used on non-Unicode strings when soupault would not.

 ### Removed Lua 2.5 APIs